smartheim/ui-maintenance/README.md

 1. Check this repository out
 2. Call `npm install`
+3. Call `npm run build`
-3. Call `npm run dev` to start a local webserver
+4. Call `npm run dev` to start a local webserver
-4. Enter the IP:Port of your openHAB installation in paperui-ng
+5. Enter the IP:Port of your openHAB installation in paperui-ng

 OR